Caixin89/Limpei-Bot/ReadMe.md

 ## Interacting with the bot
 1. Enter /joke to start
 2. The question part of the joke will be displayed with a button for user to press to see the answer part.
 3. After clicking the answer part of the joke, the answer will appear and a button to display the next joke will also appear.
-There are also buttons to upvote("Haha, funny") or downvote("Meh") a joke.